THIS ARTICLE INCLUDES A FREE PRINTABLE

 - Your child has tried multiple strategies and persevered, but is still struggling.
 In this case, offer guidance and help.
 Then, discuss what your child learned and praise the effort/progress.

 Success and achievement aren’t necessarily about talent.
 It’s all about the willingness to struggle and keep going.
-The good news is that this essential ability can be taught!
+The good news is that you can teach this essential ability!

 Unfortunately, there’s only one way to teach this valuable lesson to our children: Let them struggle.
 It isn’t easy, but with the six strategies we’ve shared here, you can equip your child with many useful skills and tools along the way.